 You can simulate someone’s touch on the device screen by clicking anywhere in the player.
 To simulate two fingers rotating or pinching the screen:

 To open a different project:

-If you’re building an effect designed to be used by multiple participants on a video call, you’ll need to test it out in Spark AR Desktop Player, using grid view.
+If you’re building an effect designed to be used by multiple participants on a video call, you’ll need to test it out in Meta Spark Desktop Player, using grid view.
 Grid view is only visible when previewing effects configured for a video calling experience.